 If you are not confident to make a complaint on your own, ask an advice agency for help.
 We would always advise against paying for such a service.
 If you find it difficult to access free support to raise a complaint, consider using an automated service such as Resolver.

 7.10 Insolvency options

-Even if any of the options above work, you may wish to look into insolvency.
-Always seek specialist debt advice as these options have serious consequences, such as difficulty getting credit in the future.
+In addition to the options above, you may wish to look into insolvency options.
+Always seek specialist debt advice to fully understand the advantages and disadvantages of each option.

 Debt Relief Order (DRO)